Shay McCartan: Style of play

 A versatile attacker, McCartan can play as a striker or as a deep-lying forward, able to drop back into midfield when needed to drive the ball forward and connect the play with another striker.
 He is an accomplished free-kick taker and has scored from four direct kicks in the space of just one month.

 Gaelic football

-Also a Gaelic footballer, he won a MacRory Cup winners medal with St Colman's College, Newry in March 2010, coming on as a substitute in the final at Casement Park.
+Also a Gaelic footballer, he won a MacRory Cup winners medal with St Colman's College, Newry, in March 2010, coming on as a substitute in the final at Casement Park.
 All-Ireland success in the Hogan Cup followed in April 2010, with McCartan scoring his school's only goal.
-In May 2011, McCartan appeared for Down minors in the Ulster Minor Football Championship.
-He scored a hat-trick but ended up on the losing team.
+In May 2011, McCartan appeared for Down minors in the Ulster Football Championship.
+He scored a hat-trick, but ended up on the losing team.